ishubhamkr/Voice-Assistant/README.md

 An attempt to make a very simple, Personal Assistant that understands speech as input and is capable of performing tasks other than conversing.
 This project is based on python.

 # Requirements:
-Make sure you install these packages before moving forward to other python libraries-
+Make sure you install these packages before moving forward -

 Individual packages listed as follows-

-- ### Apyttsx3
+- ### pyttsx3
     `pip install pyttsx3`

 - ### Speech Recognition